History of Dewey Decimal Classification (DDC)

 |

 Decimal Classification is an almost enumerative scheme of classification.
-Since 1876 to 2011(23rd edition) this scheme did not look back, and its popularity has grown day by day throughout the world.
-This statement can be justified by the fact that DC has been translated into many languages, such as Chinese, Spanish, Danish, Turkish, Japanese, Hindi, Portuguese, Sinhalese and several other languages across the globe.
+Since 1876 to 2011(23rd edition), this scheme did not look back, and its popularity has grown worldwide.
+This statement can be justified by the fact that DC has been translated into many languages, such as Chinese, Spanish, Danish, Turkish, Japanese, Hindi, Portuguese, Sinhalese, and several other languages across the globe.
 Dewey introduced the notion of using notation for the subjects in his scheme and applying the notation to the book and not to the shelves.
-But certain features forming the basis of its present form can be still recognized as follows:
+But certain features forming the basis of its present form can still be recognized as follows:

 - Universal Scheme: A distinctive feature of the DDC is that its classes reflect all the areas of specialized knowledge developed in modern society.
-These specialized areas are loosely put together in the main classes in the scheme, able it in this manner the principle of collation of bringing of related subjects in close proximity is sometimes violated.
+These specialized areas are loosely put together in the main classes in the scheme, and in this manner, the principle of collation of bringing related subjects in close proximity is sometimes violated.

-- Relative Location: In his scheme, Melvil Dewey introduced the brainwave of‘relative location’ as opposed to ‘fixed location.’
-For this purpose, heutilized the decimal notation consisting of Arabic numerals for the subjects and assigning that notation to the books on the basis of thought content and not on the basis of the shelves.
-In this method, a new book on a given subject may be put in between the existing sequence at the required position, directed by the notation assigned to that book and there is no necessity to put the book at the end of the sequence as had been the practice in “fixed location.”
+- Relative Location: In his scheme, Melvil Dewey introduced the brainwave of’ relative location’ instead of ‘fixed location.’
+For this purpose, heutilized the decimal notation consisting of Arabic numerals for the subjects and assigning that notation to the books based on thought content and not based on the shelves.
+In this method, a new book on a given subject may be put in between the existing sequence at the required position, directed by the notation assigned to that book, and there is no necessity to put the book at the end of the sequence as had been the practice in “fixed location.”

-- Decimal Notation: Melvil Dewey used decimal fraction notation for the arrangement of knowledge on the shelves.
+- Decimal Notation: Melvil Dewey used decimal fraction notation to arrange knowledge on the shelves.
 Indo-Arabic numerals (0 to 9) are used decimally for the sub-divisions of knowledge.
 In this process, the universe of subjects is divided into ten main classes, each of which is again divided into ten divisions.
-Again each division is further divided into ten sections.
-At each stage of division, a given number is sub-divided decimally.
+Again, each division is further divided into ten sections.
+At each stage of division, a given number is subdivided decimally.
 All the class numbers in DDC are decimal fractions.

-- Minute Division: The first edition of DDC consisted of only 42 pages and at that time, it was criticized for its being too broad in its sub-division.
-The number of pages had since been increasing as shown in Table 1.
-This growth suggests the enormous number of sub-divisions which are possible and useful for minute classification.
-Dewey emphasized the need of minute division as “the advantage of close classing is unquestioned if the user knows just what it is.”
+- Minute Division: The first edition of DDC consisted of only 42 pages, and at that time, it was criticized for being too broad in its sub-division.
+The number of pages has since increased, as shown in Table 1.
+This growth suggests the enormous number of possible and useful sub-divisions for minute classification.
+Dewey emphasized the need for minute division as “the advantage of close classing is unquestioned if the user knows just what it is.”

 - Mnemonics: Another important feature of DDC is mnemonics, which means ‘aid to memory.’
 In DDC, mnemonics are available for subject synthesis.
 The use of consistent order in the subject division of different classes produces mnemonics.
-There are various tables, such as, Area Table, Language Table, Standard Division Table, etc. which are used to achieve subject synthesis.
-The user may also find Scheduled Mnemonics, Systematic Mnemonics and Alphabetical Mnemonics at a few places in DDC.
+Various tables, such as area tables, language tables, standard division tables, etc., are used to achieve subject synthesis.
+The user may also find Scheduled Mnemonics, Systematic Mnemonics, and Alphabetical Mnemonics at a few places in DDC.

 - Integrity of Numbers: One of the most important features of DDC is the integrity of numbers.
-To incorporate new developments and to keep pace with the growth of knowledge, a scheme of classification should be revised continually, without changing the basic structure, so that the professionals may accept the revised edition without hesitation.
+To incorporate new developments and keep pace with the growth of knowledge, a classification scheme should be revised continually, without changing the basic structure, so that the professionals may accept the revised edition without hesitation.

 - Auxiliary Tables: Auxiliary tables provide an important basis for preparing numbers and lead to uniform meanings of numbers when used in various contexts.
 A document, which is a source of knowledge, always has some physical form.
-Melvil Dewey in the second edition of the scheme published in 1885 introduced the concept of “Form Divisions” to be used for the sub-divisions of a subject based on the characteristics of documents, either in accordance with the point of view of the author, i.e. Bibliographical, Philosophical, Theoretical, Historical or in accordance with the form of thought content in documents, i.e. Digest, Manual, Monograph, Dictionary, Periodical or Manual.
-The “form divisions,” could be attached to any class number according to the instructions provided therein.
-The system of ‘form divisions’ remained in use up to the 12th edition.
+Melvil Dewey, in the second edition of the scheme published in 1885, introduced the concept of “Form Divisions” to be used for the sub-divisions of a subject based on the characteristics of documents, either in accordance with the point of view of the author, i.e. Bibliographical, Philosophical, Theoretical, Historical or in accordance with the form of thought content in documents, i.e. Digest, Manual, Monograph, Dictionary, Periodical or Manual.
+The “form divisions” could be attached to any class number according to the instructions provided therein.
+The ‘form divisions’ system remained in use until the 12th edition.
 The 13th edition consisted of 5 “Auxiliary Schedules.”
 The 14th edition had 4 tables.
-In the 15th edition, the conventional 9 form divisions, i.e. 01-09 were annexed along with the tables,without any detailed sub-divisions.
-The word ‘Form divisions’ was replaced by“Standard Subdivisions’ in the 17thedition, along with new area table in volume 2(Index).
-The 18th, 19th and 20th editions consist of 7 auxiliary tables which are detailed under DDC 20.
+In the 15th edition, the conventional 9 form divisions, i.e., 01-09, were annexed along with the tables, without any detailed sub-divisions.
+The word ‘Form divisions’ was replaced by“Standard Subdivisions’ in the 17th edition, along with a new area table in volume 2(Index).
+The 18th, 19th, and 20th editions consist of 7 auxiliary tables detailed under DDC 20.

 - Schedule: A basic premise of DDC is that it is arranged by discipline and not by subject.
-At the broadest level, the DDC is divided into ten main classes, which together cover the entire world of knowledge.
-Each main class is further divided into ten divisions, and each division into ten sections (not all the numbers for the divisions and sections have been used).
+At the broadest level, the DDC is divided into ten main classes that cover the entire world of knowledge.
+Each main class is divided into ten divisions, each into ten sections (not all the numbers for the divisions and sections have been used).
 The three summaries of the DDC are as given:

-- Summaries: Summaries provide an overview of the intellectual and notational structure of classes.
+- Summaries: Summaries provide an overview of classes’ intellectual and notational structure.
 Three types of summaries appear in the schedules and tables of DDC.
 The summaries of the schedules as a whole are found at the front of the schedules (Volume 2-3).
-Single level summaries in the schedules and tables provide an overview of classes that have sub-divisions extending over more than two pages.
-Multi-level summaries are provided for eight major divisions and the Area Tables for Europe and North America.
+Single-level summaries in the schedules and tables provide an overview of classes with sub-divisions extending over two pages.
+Multi-level summaries are provided for eight major divisions, and the Area Tables are for Europe and North America.

 000 | Computers, information & general reference |